almondheil/eng240-final/tutorial/decoding.md

     Like before, here's my finished code if you want it for any reason.

-Save the file to the same directory as your code, and then run it with `python encode.py`.
+Save the file to the same directory as your code, and then run it with `python decode.py`.

-Here's what to respond to each prompt:

-1. Secret message: A short message of your choice, using the allowed characters
-2. Cover text: `lighthouses.txt`, or the name of the text file you choose.
-3. Output file: `hidden.txt`

-When it's done, you can open `hidden.txt`.
-It'll look just like before, unless you select the lines and reveal the extra spaces.

-You probably can't read the secret message anymore, right?
-Don't worry, in the next step we'll make a program to [decode the secret](decoding.md)!
+When it asks you for a file, enter `hidden.txt` or whatever name you chose for the stego file before.
+It should spit out the secret message!

+!!! info

+    Feel free to play around with the code more.
+If you want, you could make it a little bug bounty!
+There are some known errors I left in for simplicity, and I bet you can find them!

+Feel free to play around with the code more.
+If you want a little bug bounty, there are some edge cases I didn't handle for simplicity!
+Can you find them!

+If you're ready to go on, check out the little conclusion I wrote: [Step back.](step-back.md)